Overth1nk/ApexIQ_Public/README.md

 ## 🆘 Support

-For support, bug reports, or feature requests, please contact the development team or create an issue in the project repository.
+For support, bug reports, or feature requests, please contact the developer or create an issue in the project repository.

 ---